 It is the national flower of Philippines, also called as Arabian Jasmine & mogra.
 It is native to South-East Asia, blooms in hot summer.
 Its strong fragrance is different than jasmine, like vanilla.
 Sweet most in all the flowers, if you live in tropics, it’s a must grow.

-*Many hybrids are available for colder regions.
+*Many hybrids are available for cooler regions.

 7. Stargazer Lily

 No such lists are possible without fragrant roses.
-Loveliest of all the flowers and popular, everyone who loves scent, should grow them.
+Loveliest of all the flowers and popular, everyone who loves the scent, should grow them.

 Native to South Africa, many European gardeners voted for freesias.
-Because of their charming & fruity scent— a fragrance like altar wine, innocent & pleasing for senses. *Choose freesias in white or yellow color (most fragrant).
+Because of their charming & fruity scent— a fragrance like an altar wine, innocent & pleasing for senses. *Choose freesias in white or yellow color (most fragrant).

-Cluster of flowers in colors of red, white, blue and more, hyacinths are appeasing for eyes and their fragrance resembles a combination of strawberry and honeysuckle soothing for nostrils.
+Cluster of flowers in colors of red, white, blue and more, hyacinths are appealing for eyes and their fragrance resembles a combination of strawberry and honeysuckle soothing for nostrils.
 They prefer cold climate and tough to grow in tropics.